We Welcome You

 Access available to individuals with disabilities must be comparable to access available to others.
 Standards for Section 508 compliance are developed and maintained by the United States Access Board.
 Further information about the Access Board's standards and Section 508 generally may be found at www.section508.gov.

-If you have questions about the Fiscal Service's Section 508 program supporting ICT, e-mail Stephen Wharton, Disability Employment Program Manager at firstname.lastname@example.org.
-For information about filing a complaint against Fiscal Service under Section 508, contact the Office of Equal Employment Opportunity and Diversity at (304) 480-6527 or TTY at (304) 480-6623.
+If you have questions about the Fiscal Service's Section 508 program supporting ICT, e-mail Patricia Adams, Disability Employment Program Manager at email@example.com.
+For information about filing a complaint against Fiscal Service under Section 508, contact the Office of Equal Employment Opportunity and Diversity at (304) 480-6527.
+If you are deaf, hard of hearing, or have a speech disability, please dial 7-1-1 to access telecommunications relay services.

 To file a complaint against another agency, contact that agency's Section 508 Coordinator.
 Contact information for Section 508 Coordinators may be found at www.section508.gov/508-coordinator-listing.